tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
     Start up a new Silverlight application project as usual.
-If you want to reuse the spinner you may want to make a Silverlight control library project, but for now it&#8217;s easier to make a standard application.
+If you want to reuse the spinner you may want to make a Silverlight control library project, but for now it's easier to make a standard application.
   </p>

   <h3>